25 Modern Mullet Hairstyles: How-To Guide & Maintenance Tips

 Maintenance: Every 4-6 weeks

-Professional tip: Request “choppy layers” in the fringe area for authentic texture.
+Styling tip: Apply texturizing paste for separation and light hold spray for movement.
+Request “choppy layers” in the fringe area for authentic texture.

 Best for: Vintage-modern fusion aesthetic